Learn In 10 Minutes

 2 Types Of Guitar Players Who Almost Never Become Great

-Guitarists who most often fail to reach their goals (despite having the potential to do so) often fall into 2 groups.
+Guitarists who most often fail to reach their goals with guitar practice often fall into 2 groups.
 Guitarists in the first group are not concerned with mastering anything - they only want to learn new things all the time.
 Having this mindset holds back your guitar playing due to lack of integration of your musical skills (more on this below).

-Now that you know what does NOT work, here is the process of practicing that ALL great guitar players go through on their way to true musical mastery of any new skill:
+Now that you know what does NOT work, here is the guitar practice process that ALL great guitar players go through on their way to true musical mastery of any new skill:

-1. Begin learning the new skill in isolation to learn it on a basic level, without worrying about application or fluency yet.
-Most guitar players do this, but they end up spending too much of their practice time on this step and never do the following steps.
+Guitar Practice Process Part 1 - Begin learning the new skill in isolation to learn it on a basic level, without worrying about application or guitar playing fluency yet.
+Most guitar players do this, but they end up spending too much of their guitar practice time on this step and never do the following steps.

-2. Practice applying the skill you learned in step 1.
-To practice this, you need to recreate a real-life musical scenario.
+Guitar Practice Process Part 2 - Practice applying the skill you learned in step 1.
+To do this during guitar practice, you need to recreate a real-life musical scenario.
 For example: after you learn a new arpeggio shape, apply it in soloing over backing tracks - creating many guitar phrases that include this new arpeggio.

-3. Integrate this new skill into all the other aspects of your guitar playing.
+Guitar Practice Process Part 3 - Use guitar practice to integrate this new skill into all the other aspects of your guitar playing.
 This is the biggest thing that will make or break your guitar playing fluency.
-You can work on integration by focusing on several skills at a time and practicing them together.
+You improve guitar playing fluency with integration by focusing on several skills at a time and practicing them together.
 There are hundreds of ways you can do this.
-For example: ascend an arpeggio using sweep picking and come back down through a scale sequence, or find 10-20 different ways to play the same arpeggio on guitar (integrating the arpeggio with your fretboard visualization skills) or add other notes to the arpeggio to achieve a new sound.
+For example: ascend an arpeggio using sweep picking and come back down through a scale sequence, or find 10-20 different ways to play the same arpeggio on guitar or add other notes to the arpeggio to achieve a new sound.
 Other examples of integration could include combining rhythm guitar with lead guitar phrases, or combining string skipping and 2 hand tapping, while soloing over a chord progression that changes keys.
-The possibilities are endless…
+The guitar practice possibilities are endless…

-No matter your overall skill level as a guitarist, you MUST practice integrating your skills together to truly reach your musical potential.
-Lack of integration is one of the most common problems that guitarists at intermediate level and above suffer from and is one of the most important areas I work on with my online guitar students to help them become awesome musicians quickly.
+No matter your overall skill level as a guitarist, you MUST use guitar practice to integrate your skills together to achieve great guitar playing fluency and reach your goals.
+Lack of guitar practice integration is one of the most common problems that guitarists at intermediate level and above suffer from and is one of the most important areas I work on with my online guitar students to help them become awesome musicians quickly.

-4. Review and refine your new skill.
-This means that you go back to step 1 and again practice your new skill in isolation, having acquired deeper understanding of what elements of the skill still need to be improved (from applying and integrating it in steps 2 and 3).
+Guitar Practice Process Part 4 - Review and refine your new skill.
+This means that you go back to step 1 and again use guitar practice to improve your new skill in isolation, having acquired deeper understanding of what elements of the skill still need to be improved.
 Then move on to applying the skill in more new contexts and integrating it with other skills/techniques until you are back to step 4 - review and refine.
-Going through this cycle will help you make giant leaps towards guitar playing fluency.
+Going through this cycle during guitar practice helps you make giant leaps towards guitar playing fluency.

 WARNING: you must avoid falling into the “perfectionist” trap of staying at each step for too long.
 You must also avoid skipping some of the phases just to learn more new things on a surface level that you never truly master.
 Instead, you should:

-- Rotate your exercises when you practice guitar, so that different aspects of your guitar playing are in different phases of mastery at any given time.
+- Rotate your guitar practice exercises so that different aspects of your guitar playing are in different phases of mastery at any given time.
 This will keep your rate of progress very high.
 To do this right, you need to have the very best and most efficient guitar practice schedules customized specifically for you.

-Your goal is to maximize the overlap between the 4 areas in the diagram above, so they all reinforce each other and make it possible for you to achieve the highest levels of guitar playingfluency possible.
-Like this:
+Your guitar practice goal is to maximize the overlap between the 4 areas in the diagram above, so they all reinforce each other and make it possible for you to achieve the highest levels of guitar playing fluency possible.
+Like shown in this guitar playing fluency diagram:

-Now that you know how and why to focus on fluency of your guitar playing, watch this free video to learn more about the best ways to practice guitar and speed up the process of reaching your musical goals.
+Now that you know how and why to focus on guitar playing fluency during guitar practice, watch this free video to learn more about the best ways to practice guitar and speed up the process of reaching your musical goals.

-Learn how to master guitar by studying with me in my electric guitar lessons online.
+Make massive progress in every guitar practice session by studying with me in my electric guitar lessons online.

 |Forward this article to your friends|